 It is important to understand not just the facts themselves, but also how they are used.
 Students should be aware of possible logical fallacies,and recognize them when they occur.
 Encourage students to examine the claims of candidates they favor, as well as candidates they oppose, to determine if any logical fallacies were committed.
 The campaign advertisements funded by the campaigns can also be examined.
 A guide for student writing assignments regarding logical fallacies can be found at Purdue OWL: Logic in Argumentative Writing.
 Notes from the Teaching the Election in a Partisan Era workshop on using logic to assess classroom and candidate statements can be found here.

-Finally, for a lesson on the role of social media in shaping perceptions of the election, PBS offers the following resource.
+Finally, for a timely lesson on the role of bots in the election, PBS offers the following resource.